SmartBear/swaggerhub-cli/examples/integrations/README.md

 **Notes:**
 * SwaggerHub On-Premise users need v.
 1.26 to use the `integration:create` command.
-* Amazon API Gateway Integration is not supported yet in SwggerHub On-Premise.
+* Amazon API Gateway Integration is not supported yet in SwaggerHub On-Premise.

 # Integrations